 Pea soup with feta and mint

-- 75 gr ready to bake ciabatta (or any other bread you have lying around)
+- 75 gr ciabatta or any other bread you have lying around

 - 30 gr feta cheese